GryNagel/MixedRealityDevelopment/6-MRTK-Features-Part-2/TASK3.md

 Create a search button so that the user can run the function you created.

 Build the application as AppX and try it on the HoloLens.

+## ⭐️ ✏️ Show the weather by using 3D models
+Add 3D models to show what weather it is.
+A good source for simple 3D models is [poly.google.com](https://poly.google.com/).